Elilshree-InfoSec/SOC-Analyst-Journey/Home-Lab/Incident-Response.md

 This assessment is based on the Windows Security telemetry available in the investigated Splunk dataset.

-The absence of malicious activity in this dataset does not prove that no compromise occurred through another source, time period, or attack vector.
+The absence of malicious activity in this dataset does not independently prove that no compromise occurred through another source, time period, or attack vector.

 Additional telemetry that could be reviewed includes:

 * Sysmon
-* EDR
+* EDR telemetry
 * PowerShell logs
 * Active Directory authentication logs
 * Splunk Universal Forwarder logs